Introduction To Systems Thinking (For Practical People)

 Here are some examples:

-- If you improve your finance system, you will have more money.
+- If you improve your investment system, you will save and make money.

-- If you improve your household system, your house will be cleaner while wasting less time cleaning.
+- If you improve your household system, your house will be cleaner and you will save time doing it.

 - If you improve the systems at your job, you will get more done in less time.

-But not only that – the vision of living a systems-based life sounds exciting (at least for me).
+But not only that – the vision of living a systems-based life sounds exciting.
 Imagine a life where all of your life areas sorted out.
 Everything is optimized, structured and automated.
 With having all these systems in place, you will gain more time, money and energy.
 Which means more time for hobbies, passion, and creativity.

 Sounds amazing, doesn’t it?